Marsyandi river rafting

 With one rapid flowing into another, massive undercut boulders, a strong current and some steep drops, this is a truly exhilarating river for rafting.
 The river dishes out a sever adrenaline overload to any who dare to paddle it, and with an experienced crew this is certainly a choice river for serious rafter, or those who have previously had their taste for white water wetted!
 If you are looking for a white water challenge, magnificent scenery and pristine water then this is the trip for you.

-Kayaking : As a kayaking river, the Marsyandi is a very challenging but enjoyable river and in many renowned international kayakers opinions, it is one of the best rivers in the world to Kayak, with its endless white water, splendid scenery, pleasant camps and gob-smacking views of the Himalaya.
-It’s certainly a kayaking river that you should take your time on and enjoy the huge potential for river play and the impressiveness of your surroundings.
+As a kayaking river, the Marsyandi is a very challenging but enjoyable river and in many renowned international kayakers opinions, it is one of the best rivers in the world to Kayak, with its endless white water, splendid scenery, pleasant camps and gob-smacking views of the Himalaya.
+We run this river as part of our multiriver kayak expedition.

 IV / V

 Departs : GRG Office, Thamel, Kathmandu at 6.30am on request.
 4 hour drive to the put in.
 Returns : GRG office, Thamel, Kathmandu.